FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 .. vim: syntax=rst

-CHAPTER 4: Input Data File Description
+Chapter 4: Input Data File Description
 ======================================

-GENERAL
+General
 -------

 The FLO-2D data file variables and format are described in this chapter.